api-evangelist/providers/_store/the-new-york-times.md

     description: >-
       With the Times Newswire API, you can get links and metadata for Times' articles as soon as they are published on NYTimes.com.
 The Times Newswire API provides an up-to-the-minute stream of published articles.
-You can filter results by source (all, nyt, inyt) and section (arts, business, ...).
   - aid: the-new-york-times:top-stories
     name: Top Stories
     tags: []